d-krupke/cpsat-primer/README.md

 > to make it understandable for anyone interested in
 > [combinatorial optimization](https://en.wikipedia.org/wiki/Combinatorial_optimization).

-> **About the (main) author:** [Dr. Dominik Krupke](https://krupke.cc) is a
+> **About the Main Author:** [Dr. Dominik Krupke](https://krupke.cc) is a
-> postdoctoral researcher at the
+> postdoctoral researcher with the
-> [Algorithms Group](https://www.ibr.cs.tu-bs.de/alg) at TU Braunschweig, where
+> [Algorithms Group](https://www.ibr.cs.tu-bs.de/alg) at TU Braunschweig.
-> he researches and teaches on how to solve NP-hard problems in practice.
 He
+> specializes in practical solutions to NP-hard problems.
+Initially focused on
+> theoretical computer science, he now applies his expertise to solve what was
-> started writing this primer as course material for his students, but continued
+> once deemed impossible.
+This primer, first developed as course material for
-> and extended it (mostly in his spare time) to make it available to a wider
+> his students, has been extended in his spare time to cater to a wider
 > audience.

 > **Found a mistake?** Please open an issue or a pull request.
 You can also just
 > write me a quick mail to `krupked@gmail.com`.

-> **Want to Contribute?** If you're interested in contributing, please open an
+> **Want to Contribute?** If you are interested in contributing, please open an
 > issue or send me an email with a brief description of your proposal.
 We can
 > then discuss the details.
 I welcome all assistance and am open to expanding
 > the content.
 Contributors to any section or similar input will be recognized